 Template 1 for overdue invoice SMS reminder

-SMS messages are also an effective way to send reminders for unpaid invoices.
+Payment reminder SMS template is also an effective way to send reminders for unpaid invoices.
 Your SMS reminder will be much shorter than your email reminder.
 You have much less ‘real estate’ to work with!

 - Use SMS for bulletin or alert style messages.